AlexaWu/SQL-Practice/SQL.md

  3.65  | 3
  3.50  | 4

-Important Note: For MySQL solutions, to escape reserved words used as column names, you can use an apostrophe before and after the keyword.
+> Important Note: For MySQL solutions, to escape reserved words used as column names, you can use an apostrophe before and after the keyword.
 For example `Rank`.

+### Approach:

 ---
 ---